thurstonsand/scala-cass/docs/cass21/src/main/tut/cass21/scalasession/getting-started.md

 val sSession: ScalaSession = ScalaSession("mykeyspace") // picks up session implicitly
 ```

-If the keyspace has not been created yet (namely in tests), you can create it using `createKeyspace` and passing in
+If the keyspace has not been created yet (for instance, during testing), you can create it using `createKeyspace`
-parameters included after the `WITH` statement:
+and passing in parameters included after the `WITH` statement:

 ```tut
 val createStatement = sSession.createKeyspace("replication = {'class':'SimpleStrategy', 'replication_factor' : 3}")